Fuzzy concept: Counter-argument

 A typical reply to Kahan's objections is, that fuzzy reasoning never "rules out" ordinary binary logic, but instead presupposes ordinary true-or-false logic.
 Lotfi Zadeh stated that "fuzzy logic is not fuzzy.
 In large measure, fuzzy logic is precise."
 It is a precise logic of imprecision.
 Fuzzy logic is not a replacement of, or substitute for ordinary logic, but an enhancement of it, with many practical uses.
 Fuzzy thinking does oblige action, but primarily in response to a change in quantitative gradation, not in response to a contradiction.

 One could say, for example, that ultimately one is either "alive" or "dead", which is perfectly true.
-Meantime though one is "living", which is also a significant truth - yet "living" is a fuzzy concept.
+Meantime though one is "living", which is also a significant truth — yet "living" is a fuzzy concept.
 It is true that fuzzy logic by itself usually cannot eliminate inadequate conceptualization or bad design.
 Yet it can at least make explicit, what exactly the variations are in the applicability of a concept which has unsharp boundaries.

 If one always had perfectly crisp concepts available, perhaps no fuzzy expressions would be necessary.
 In reality though, one often does not have all the crisp concepts to start off with.
-One might not have them yet for a long time, or ever - or, several successive "fuzzy" approximations might be needed, to get there.

-At a deeper level, a "fuzzy permissive" environment may be desirable, precisely because it permits things to be actioned, that would never have been achieved, if there had been crystal clarity about all the consequences from the start, or if people insisted on absolute precision prior to doing anything.
+One might not have them yet for a long time, or ever — or, several successive "fuzzy" approximations might be needed, to get there.
+A "fuzzy permissive" environment may be appropriate and useful, precisely because it permits things to be actioned, that would never have been achieved, if there had been crystal clarity about all the consequences from the start, or if people insisted on absolute precision prior to doing anything.
 Scientists often try things out on the basis of "hunches", and processes like serendipity can play a role.

-Learning something new, or trying to create something new, is rarely a completely formal-logical or linear process, there are not only "knowns" and "unknowns" involved, but also "partly known" phenomena, i.e. things which are known or unknown "to some degree".
+Learning something new, or trying to create something new, is rarely a completely formal-logical or linear process.
+There are not only "knowns" and "unknowns" involved, but also "partly known" phenomena, i.e., things which are known or unknown "to some degree".
 Even if, ideally, we would prefer to eliminate fuzzy ideas, we might need them initially to get there, further down the track.
 Any method of reasoning is a tool.
 If its application has bad results, it is not the tool itself that is to blame, but its inappropriate use.
 It would be better to educate people in the best use of the tool, if necessary with appropriate authorization, than to ban the tool pre-emptively, on the ground that it "could" or "might" be abused.
 Exceptions to this rule would include things like computer viruses and illegal weapons that can only cause great harm if they are used.
 There is no evidence though that fuzzy concepts as a species are intrinsically harmful, even if some bad concepts can cause harm if used in inappropriate contexts.